gdevic/A-Z80/readme.txt

 ./<block>/test_<block>.qpf

 Quartus projects are only used as containers for files within individual modules; the top-level designs are in the "toplevel" and "host" folders.
+In fact, you can just look into 'host' for the final FPGA build and ModelSim project.

 Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.